kosperera/articles/2009-11-05-fluent-data-access-queries.md

 ### Describing pipes and filters

 Naming things is hard.
 But there are more problems.
-Not only are the extension methods should be reusable, but they must be readable.
+Not only are the extension methods should be reusable, but they must be understandable.
 And you do want the code to scream what kind of business there is.
 Using a [domain-specific language][url-dsl] to describe methods seems like the right answer.
 Indead.

 [url-dsl]: https://martinfowler.com/bliki/DomainSpecificLanguage.html